"Blueprint,

 'from Harry I like the way he got his typical own style.

-I like this typical Sacksioni fingerpicking style because it sounds so spontaneous', as Emiel said.
+I like this typical Sacksioni fingerpicking style because it sounds so spontaneous',

-And truly, the piece 'Pickin' Some Chicken' sounds in the middle part really like a hen-house.
+And truly, the piece 'Pickin' Some Chicken' sounds in the middle part really

 At the moment Emiel is busy composing for his second CD.